lynaghk/vagrant-ec2/README.markdown

 Converting existing Vagrantfiles
 ================================
 Just add three lines in the provisioning section of your `Vagrantfile` so it looks like this:
+Note: fixed problem (tar command does not have --transform option) on MacOS X

     config.vm.provision :chef_solo do |chef|